web-eid/web-eid-app/README.md

 for the extension).
 Also works standalone without the extension in command-line mode.

+More information about the Web eID project is available on the project [website](https://web-eid.eu/).

 ## Command-line mode

 Command-line mode is useful both for testing and for using the application